 Lien Wildemeersch, born 1983 in Ypres, first studied Germanic languages and in addition obtained a certificate in philosophy and a teacher's training degree.
 Afterwards, she studied drama at the Ghent Conservatory (now KASK), where she graduated with great distinction.
 Her graduation performance Manson/Mensen was selected for the ITS Festival in Amsterdam and for her interpretation she received the Kemn-A-ward for promising acting talent.

-Lien is also a musician; she plays piano, cello, harp and accordion.
-Last season she performed at NTGent in the revivalsof Menuet and of the English monologue 4.48 Psychosis.
-In the 2019-2020 season she will be performing in Yellow.
+Wildemeersch is also a talented musician; she plays piano, cello, harp and accordion.
+Recently she performed at NTGent in Yellow (2021), the second part of the trilogy The Sorrows of Belgium by resident director Luk Perceval.